ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

 The make_hgrid program computes geo-referencing parameters for the global uniform and GFDL stand-alone regional grids.
 (Extended Schmidt gnomonic regional grids are created by the regional_esg_grid program.)
 The parameters include geographic latitude and longitude, and grid cell area.
 See the output data section for a full list of parameters.
 All grids are gnomonic such that all great circles are straight lines.
 The parameters are computed on the staggered or "supergrid" - which has twice the resolution of the model grid.
 The chgres_cube initialization program maps mass fields - such as temperature - at the supergrid centroids, and u/v winds at the face mid-points.
-The supergrid is shown here :numref:`Figure %s <figure_reference>`.
+The supergrid is shown here:

 .. _figure_reference: